- Sharp styling after all these years

 The 2020 Ford Fusion still delivers great hybrid fuel economy and classic good looks, even though it's set to retire.

 The 2020 Ford Fusion is in its final year in new-car showrooms.
 Despite its age and impending demise, it’s a stylish, safe and well-equipped value among mid-size sedans.
 We rate it 6.2 out of 10 overall.
 (Read more about how we rate cars.)

-For 2020, the Fusion lineup remains mostly unchanged save the cancellation of the near muscle-car Fusion Sport model, an all-wheel-drive, twin-turbocharged sleeper that will be missed despite its high asking price.
+For 2020, the Fusion lineup remains mostly unchanged save the cancellation of the near muscle-car Fusion Sport model, an all-wheel-drive, twin-turbo sleeper that will be missed despite its high asking price.

 Many cars even a few model years old can start to look stale, but the Fusion soldiers on handsomely.
 It still looks good, as it has since its introduction in 2013.
 The interior hasn’t aged as well, but benefits from a clean design with decent material quality and comfortable front seats.

 Available with three different gasoline engines and two hybrid drivetrains as well as all-wheel drive, the Fusion is one of the more versatile mid-size sedans, and one of the only members of its class to offer all-wheel drive.
 An anemic 2.5-liter inline-4 is standard; either the optional 1.5-liter or 2.0-liter turbo-4 are better options.
 The Fusion Hybrid incorporates a battery pack and electric drivetrain alongside a gas 4-cylinder, while the Energi plug-in model manages 25 miles of all-electric driving range.